datmemerboi/TDC-client/README.md

 =
 The front end system to interact with the TDC API([repo](https://github.com/datmemerboi/TDC)).
 Entire system is built on React (with Next JS).

-**Note:** Even though all modules are completed & working, this project is still in a very rough state.
-Refactor & modifications will be done very soon.

 ## Pages
 - Patient
 - Treatment